Tips for Supporting Your Child

 Coming out is scary.
-Your transgender child has probably tested you with a series of trials over time – listening to your comments, watching how you respond to topics, jokes or slurs.
-Based on your previous responses, they decided you can be trusted.
-There may still be fear of rejection, ridicule, and abuse, but they are hoping the parent they love and depend on can be counted on again.
+Your LGBTQ child has probably tested you with a series of trials over time.
+Based on your previous responses, he or she decided you can be trusted, but there is still fear of rejection, ridicule, and abuse.
 When someone comes out to you, your primary task is to respect their courage and honesty, thank them for trusting you, and continue caring for them.

 Male and female roles are strongly defined in our culture: boy or girl, pink or blue, transformers or dolls, players or cheerleaders, and many other messages constantly define male/female roles.
 Despite modern trends, most of us are products of a gender rigid society.
 You can’t be free of that just by deciding to be — it takes an intentional effort to break free of assumptions.
-Try to inform yourself —– read, seek reliable, factual resources, and talk with your loved one about their experience and point of view.
+Try to inform yourself, read, seek reliable sources and talk with your loved one about their experience and point of view.
 It’s a gift you give yourself and your child.

 Learn where to seek help.

 Familiarize yourself with the supportive referral agencies and counselors in your denomination and area.
 LGBTQ helplines and support groups can connect you with experienced people and organizations.
-There are many websites and online resources listed in our Trans Resources section at www.strongfamilyalliance.org
+There are many websites and online resources listed in our Resources section as well.

 Maintain a balanced perspective.